wp-plugins/better-wp-security/readme.txt

 == Changelog ==

+= 0.4.BETA - =
+* Changed the main menu name to "Security"

 = 0.3.BETA - November 21, 2010 =
 * Numerous bugfixes
 * 404 check will NOT ban logged in users